idlefor/bookMyShow/README.md

 1. To add scheduler job to scan all the record in the database for show_seat so that those booking status BOOKING_RESERVED after the cancellation time is up can to become BOOKING_CONFIRMED.
 2. To add scheduler job to scan all the record in the database for show_seat that have show ended need go to all the seat and rest all booking_status back to            UNRESERVED by the end of a day.
-3. To validate the buyer input when booking seats and reject the incorrect entry eg. Z19 as max no of seat per row is 10 only
+3. To add more dynamic drawing or diagram on the cinema seating plan after any booking or cancelling of the ticket real time.
 4. Use hibernate mapping @JoinColumn to query 2 more more table at the same time instead of one query per table to fetch information from different table